xpmethod/torn-apart/docs/_reflections/moacir_p_de_sa_pereira_2.md

 faster than enemy bullets.
-Half a year after her arrival at the Scutari Barracks, now the Selimiye Barracks in the Üsküdar district of Istanbul, the mortality rate of British soldiers dropped from 42.7% to 2.2%.[^cohen] She was certain it was the introduction of sanitation measures that causes the decrease, but how could she show it to drive home the difference her efforts made?
+Half a year after her arrival at the Scutari Barracks, now the Selimiye Barracks in the Üsküdar district of Istanbul, the mortality rate of British soldiers dropped from 42.7% to 2.2%.[^cohen] She was certain it was the introduction of sanitation measures that caused the decrease, but how could she show it to drive home the difference her efforts made?

 For Nightingale, familiar with the pioneering statistical work of Adolphe